TugdualDek/InvestDay/README.md

 ## Getting Started

 You will need to fill the .env file with your own values.
+You can use the .env.example file as a template.

 You will need docker and docker-compose installed on your machine.